 Plugins provide function to the task runner.

-Tip: When searching for plugins consider the number of downloads the module has on NPM and activity on Github.
+Tip: When searching for plugins, consider the number of downloads the module has on NPM and activity on Github.
 These are indicators of how active the community is and how much support you can expect.
 You might find a dozen JavaScript minifiers.
 Choose the one with the most downloads and most recent activity on Github.

 You can search for plugins here http://gulpjs.com/plugins

-Once you’ve found a plugin; navigate to the plugins page.
+Once you’ve found a plugin, navigate to the plugins page.
 Here you’ll find general information on how to use the plugin and usually a couple examples to get you started.